colvint/frp/README.md

-"This is my tech stack.
+"This is my stack.
 There are many like it, but this one is mine."

 # principles